Top Level About Banner

 In 2005, Indiana University honored Hopkins with the John R. Endwright Alumni Service Award, an annual award that recognizes outstanding service and contributions by graduates of the IU School of Health, Physical Education, and Recreation.
 Hopkins is a Fellow in the American Association of State Colleges and Universities' Academic Leadership Institute, a member of the Honor Society of Phi Kappa Phi, and a past recipient of the Amoco Excellence in Teaching Award.

 Hopkins fills leadership and membership positions on numerous local, state, and national boards and coalitions.
-These include president of the Ohio College Association, chair of the Wright Brothers Institute, vice chair of the Advanced Technical Intelligence Center, and co-chair of the Ohio Board of Regents Articulation and Transfer Oversight/Steering Committee.
+He is chair of the Inter-University Council of Ohio, member of the Higher Education Capital Funding Commission of Ohio, and serves on the National Collegiate Athletic Association (NCAA), Division I, Executive Committee and Board of Directors.
+He is also president of the Ohio College Association, chair of the Wright Brothers Institute, chair of the Advanced Technical Intelligence Center, and co-chair of the Ohio Board of Regents Articulation and Transfer Oversight/Steering Committee.

-He is a member of the Association of Public and Land-grant Universities, American Association of State Colleges and Universities and its Workforce and Development Committee, Air Force Material Command's Community Liaison Program, Dayton Development Coalition Executive Committee, Dayton Area Chamber of Commerce, Dayton Area Graduate Studies Institute, Inter-University Council of Ohio, Miami Valley Higher Education Consortium, Miami Valley Research Foundation, Horizon League Board, National Collegiate Conference Association Advisory Board, Southwest Ohio Council for Higher Education, and daytaOhio.
+He is a member of the Association of Public and Land-grant Universities, American Association of State Colleges and Universities and its Workforce and Development Committee, Air Force Material Command's Community Liaison Program, Dayton Development Coalition Executive Committee, Dayton Area Graduate Studies Institute, Inter-University Council of Ohio, Miami Valley Higher Education Consortium, Miami Valley Research Foundation, Horizon League Board, National Collegiate Conference Association Advisory Board, Southwest Ohio Council for Higher Education, and daytaOhio.

 Hopkins holds a doctorate in kinesiology from Indiana University.
 Prior to his doctoral work, he received his master's degree in mathematics and his bachelor's in physical education from the College of Wooster, Ohio.
 Hopkins' research interest is in the area of exercise physiology and fitness and aging.
 He has authored or co-authored more than 60 publications and is the inventor of ACUFLEX instruments, which are used worldwide to evaluate joint flexibility.